Bob & Barb’s Story

 Their conflict around money steadily decreased as they came to understand how each felt about money and the benefits of the other’s money style.

 To celebrate their 12th wedding anniversary, they took a two week trip to France.
 After they bought the airline tickets, they carefully planned how much they would spend on lodging, ground transportation, meals, souvenirs, and entertainment.
 They did not, however, have a particular itinerary for the trip.
-They wanted to some spontaneity and flexibility.
+They wanted to be spontaneous and flexible.

 After touring the French countryside for several days, they returned to Paris for the final two days of their trip.
 As they reviewed their vacation spending, they realized that they had considerable money allocated to housing and food that they had not yet spent.
 They decided to upgrade to a five-star hotel for their final two nights in Paris and have a very lavish anniversary dinner – all without guilt.
 Both Bob and Barb were comfortable spending that money to treat themselves as they had planned it.